Punisher (album): Release

 Punisher was highly anticipated.
 The album's first single, "Garden Song", was released on February 26, 2020, with its follow-up, "Kyoto", seeing release on April 9 of that year.
 The album's third single "ICU" (retitled "I See You") was released on May 19, 2020.

 The LP was scheduled for release on June 19—or Juneteenth, the official end of slavery in the U.S.—but Bridgers opted to release it early on digital services, with an announcement encouraging fans to donate to organizations seeking racial justice.
-It debuted during a worldwide quarantine related to the COVID-19 pandemic, and amid a period of civil unrest in the U.S., with citizens protesting the murder of George Floyd and others.
+It debuted during a worldwide quarantine related to the COVID-19 pandemic, and amid a period of civil unrest in the U.S., with citizens protesting the murder by police of George Floyd and other people of color.
 "I'm not [delaying] the record until things go back to 'normal' because I don't think they should," Bridgers wrote on Twitter.
 Touring plans for Punisher were postponed due to the aforementioned pandemic.
-Bridgers was scheduled to open for The 1975 on a stadium tour.
+Bridgers was scheduled to open for the 1975 on a stadium tour.
 Bridgers announced a headlining tour set for September and October 2021.